 4. DON’T – Use any of these products for soundproofing…EVER!

 How wonderful would it be if effective soundproofing came in the form of a paint!!??
 It would be a true dream product, easily solving many noise problems.
 But alas, such a product is (for now, at least) just a dream.

 The idea of soundproofing paint is not the only “myth” you might encounter with regards to products.
 Whenever a student, hobbyist, or aspiring musician asks for ideas about cheap ways to soundproof a room, someone will suggest egg cartons — you can count on it!
 Others will swear by mattresses, thick curtains, foam panels, or carpet on the walls.
 While some of these might indeed be cheap, they will do next to nothing to block noise.
 When you’re planning a soundproofing project, you can save yourself a lot of time and effort if you know the things that WON’T work.
 Here is a full list of products that DON”T work for soundproofing, so don’t waste time or money on them:

 Soundproof paint promises to deaden sound, however at 30 to 40 thousandths of an inch thick, it’s ability to do so is very low because the paint is so thin.
 Soundproof paint promises to absorb mod-range sound waves, offering an inexpensive way to soundproof your room.
-However, its thinness and lack of absorbing anything on the lower or higher end of the sound spectrum, it is an ineffective choice.
-Further, this paint comes in only a few colors and is relatively expensive for a material that offers little sound reduction.
+However, it’s thinness and lack of absorbing anything on the lower or higher end of the sound spectrum makes it an ineffective choice.
+Further, this paint comes in only a few colours and is relatively expensive for a material that offers little sound reduction.

 Spray Foam Insulation